The Difference Between Class A and Class B Buildings

 April 27, 2022

-Separating things into classes, stratification, is common practice.
+Separating things into classes (stratification) is common practice.
 Take the airline industry, for example.
-Many airlines allow passengers to board based on different levels.
-Those in Class A go first, followed by those in Class B, and so on.
-But things aren’t so straightforward in certain industries.
+Airlines generally prefer for passengers to board based on different levels.
+Those in Class A go first, followed by those in Class B and so on.
+But classification is not so straightforward in certain industries.

-Class A. Class B. Class C. What’s the difference?
+Class A. Class B. Class C. How could they possibly be so different?
 As a commercial real estate professional, you need to know.
-Let’s discuss their differences and what they mean for CRE pros.
+Let’s discuss those differences and what they mean for CRE pros.

 What Are Class A Buildings?

-Class A buildings are the best of the best, if you can’t tell already by the name.
+Class A buildings are the best of the best, as the title clearly suggests.
 These buildings, according to Building Owners and Managers Association International (BOMA), feature “high-quality standard finishes, state of the art systems, exceptional accessibility and a definite market presence.”
 As such, these buildings are priced higher on average than other classes.
 Common elements you’ll find in a Class A building include:

 • On-site parking garages